 I'm resisting.
 And then I end up cracking up and giving a few thousand rupees to a little girl, a little older than the others, with whom I manage to exchange a few words in Bahasa Indonesiathe Indonesian language.

 I go a little further, on another part of the beach, to take pictures more quietly.
 There, only two kids, who escort me with curiosity.
-But they don't insist when they understand that I won't buy salt.
+But they don't insist anymore when they understand that I won't buy salt.

-What future for Amed's salt workers?
+What future for the Amed salt workers?

 There are fewer and fewer salt workers in Amed.
 The work is hard, unprofitable.
 Those who harvest the garam are rare to own the land they work on.
 And the owners prefer to resell it to hotel group builders.